tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 **File:** [Slideshow](https://docs.google.com/presentation/d/11YSMAXfDc_eDNFKayDVKT6-iWajgeJKCQe1N74bokrM/edit#slide=id.p9)

-Welcome students to class.
-Explain that today will be the exciting first step toward automating their work with Python!
+Welcome students to class and introduce the class objectives for the day.
+Then, explain that today will be the exciting first step toward automating their work with Python!
 Introduce Python by covering the following points:

 * Python is a high-level, general purpose programming language used to create applications, as well as solve smaller, individual development needs.

 * Python has been used to build robust applications and analytic pipelines for a wide range of computing needs.

-* In the financial industry, Python has been used to solve complex quantitative problems that require sophisticated financial models, algorithmic trading and decision making, and iterative and recursive processing.
+* In the financial industry, Python has been used to solve complex quantitative problems such as sophisticated financial modeling/forecasting, algorithmic trading and decision making, and iterative and recursive data processing.

 * Python can be used to automate work that's done in Excel, such as data cleansing, data manipulation, and calculations.